sevvandi/netseer_paper/paper/paper.md

 The anomalous graphs may represent events of interest, including network overloads, cyber attacks, and car accidents.

-Current approaches to graph prediction have notable limitations such as assuming that vertices do not to change between consecutive graphs and that only the edges change [@TODO], or employ computationally expensive deep generative models that may require large amounts of training data [@Clarkson_2022,@Fan_2020].
+Current approaches to graph prediction have notable limitations such as assuming that vertices do not to change between consecutive graphs and that only the edges change [@Kumar_2020], or employ computationally expensive deep generative models that may require large amounts of training data [@Clarkson_2022,@Fan_2020].
-In many practical situations only modest computational capacity is typically available and the amount of training data can be necessarily limited.
+In many practical situations access to high-performance computational resources can be limited and large amounts of training data may be infeasible to obtain.

+The `Netseer` package aims to be both computationally efficient and have low training data requirements, allowing execution on standard desktop computers.
+This is achieved via exploiting time series modelling in conjunction with an adapted form of FBA [@Orth_2010,@Sahu_2021].
+A comprehensive description of the prediction algorithm is given in [@Kandan_2026].

 <!--
 Existing approaches related to graph prediction have notable shortcomings,